miguel-elmo/hire-public-api/README.md

 # Planned Release for the endpoints

 ## Phase 1: Target Date 31/01/2025
-This should support the basis of Phase 1 for Decird were they
+The following endpoints should support the basis of Phase 1, to be able to push a new candidate to ELMO:
 - Query Requisition
 - Query Job Ad List
 - Query Job Ad